 Yavanika is a new digital chapbook press that “hopes to integrate multifarious genres of literature and artwork including Japanese short-forms of poetry, avant-garde, conceptual, and postmodern works of culture and art.”

 Chapbooks from the press are published digitally and are available as free downloadable PDFs with beautiful formatting and always gorgeous art.
 “Yavanika Press is affiliated with the tri-annual literary & arts journal, Sonic Boom.
 Using the theatre metaphor of ‘the curtain’ as our reference point, we aim to cast the spotlight on bold and new emerging voices, as well as veterans of the craft.”
+You can download several examples on their web site to become familiar with the work they publish.

 I wondered how and why this press came to be, so I asked editor Shloka Shankar a few questions to find out.
 See my interview with Shankar and a link to their submission guidelines below.